-Substituting Eq. \eqref{eq:de_average} into Eq. \eqref{eq:upward_cont} provides the complete transfer function: which corresponds to the final model presented in Eq.~\eqref{eq:fourier_reconstruction}.
-The final magnetic field distribution in real space, $\mathbf{H}(z)$, is recovered via the inverse 2D Fourier transform.
-This formulation ensures that the simulated signal is explicitly differentiable with respect to the measurement height $z$, enabling gradient-based optimization of the sensor position.
+which is the transfer function used in the main text.
+The final magnetic field distribution in real space, $\mathbf{H}(z)$, is recovered via the inverse two-dimensional Fourier transform.
+This formulation ensures that the simulated signal is explicitly differentiable with respect to the measurement height $z$, enabling gradient-based optimization of the effective distance $d_\mathrm{NV}$.